rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 Our approach to using code blocks is pretty simple.
 If `your code` is short enough that you can (and want to) use it in a sentence like you just saw, use single backticks <kbd>`</kbd>, like so:

 ```
-A sentence with a `commmand of your choosing` in it.
+A sentence with a `command of your choosing` in it.
 ```

 Any command that is not used inside of a text paragraph (especially the long bits of code with multiple lines) should be a full code block, defined with triple backticks <kbd>`</kbd>: